aplteam/Tatin/docs/PackageConfiguration.md

 If it's a single file it might be anything with the extension `.aplc` (a class script), `.apln` (a namespace script) or `.apli` (an interface script) or `.aplf` (a function) or `.aplo` (an operator).

 If it's a folder it might contain any number and mixture of the aforementioned files.
 Any files with other extensions are misplaced and will be ignored.

+In any case it needs to be relative to the root of the package.

 #### `tags`